Goal Tracking With MCP: The Future of Productivity

 Imagine setting a quarterly goal in 2023.
 You open your goal tracker.
 You type the goal.
 You manually break it into milestones using a template you found in a blog post.
 Every Sunday you set aside thirty minutes for a weekly review.
 You open the app.
 You scroll through milestones.
 You tick checkboxes.
 You write a reflection in a sidebar nobody will ever read again.
 You go back to your normal life.

-When you want help, you copy your goals into ChatGPT, paste them into a prompt, and ask for advice.
-The AI gives generic suggestions because it has no idea what you have actually done.
+When you want help, you copy your goals into Claude, paste them into a prompt, and ask for advice.
+Claude gives generic suggestions because it has no idea what you have actually done.
 You copy useful pieces of the response back into the goal tracker by hand.
 Two systems.
 Manual sync.
-Constant drift between what the AI thinks and what your tracker knows.
+Constant drift between what Claude thinks and what your tracker knows.

 This is the model behind almost every comparison post we write, including Beyond Time vs Notion for goal tracking.
 The fundamental issue is not which app has prettier UI.
 It is that all of them assume you are the integration layer between your goals and your AI.